AlexBuseDragomir/2d-plane-battle-game/README.md

 From the resulting basic version, the game has been edited by me.
 Music : Near's theme A from Death Note.
 Used only for educational purposes.

-IMPORTANT NOTE: This game is not for sale and was created only in educational purposes.
+**Important note:** This game is not for sale and was created only in educational purposes.

 New features implemented:
 -> screen maximization, control changes, screen borders, explosions;